clindvay/MyGameDev/README.md

 # Welcome to Evennia!

+This is the developmental branch of my MUD game built from the Evennia engine.

+It is based on the Evennia master branch v0.8 (which may be updated as the master is updated).
+Please note that in order to install, you need to clone the master branch to pull.
+Plese refer to the evennia website for more information.

 This is your game directory, set up to let you start with your new game right away.
 An overview of this directory is found here: https://github.com/evennia/evennia/wiki/Directory-Overview#the-game-directory